The Ortolan Bunting is a regular sighting on this trip

 After checking into our guest house we shall have time to explore parts of St Marys looking for birds that have arrived prior to our arrival and those closest to our guest house.
-In the early evening we return to the guest for a delicous home-cooked evening meal and for those that want to we can wander into town to listen to the daily bird-log at the Scillonian Club (the log has not taken place during the COVID pandemic)
+In the early evening we return to the guest house for a delicous home-cooked evening meal and for those that want to we can wander into town to listen to the daily bird-log at the Scillonian Club (the log has not taken place during the COVID pandemic)

 Day 2 - 7.

-For the rest of our week we shall visit the four other inhabitated islands of Tresco, St Anges, Bryher and St Martins.
+For the rest of our week we shall visit three or four other inhabitated islands of Tresco, St Agnes, Bryher and St Martins.
 The location of recent sitings and the the weather will determine our daily destination.
 We shall be entirely flexible and go with the flow.

 Sightings of rare and scarce migrants have historically been recorded during October.
 In particular, records have shown that the majority of rare birds and scarce migrants turn up during the middle of October, but in recent years the changing weather systems have bucked this trend.
 Now many birds are turing up 7-10 days earlier, that is why we run our trips during the last few day of September and the first few days of October.

 Bird sightings are different every year, this depends on the Atlantic weather systems and prevailing winds.
-However most years a number of regular scarce migrants are found, these include: Yellow-browed, Melodious and Barred Warblers, Richard's and Tawny Pipits, Common Rosefinch, Eurasian Wryneck, Red-backed Shrike, Greater Short-toed Lark, Firecrest, Red-breasted Flycatcher, Spotted Crake and Jack Snipe.
-This year (2018) has seen a huge influx of Rosy Starlings into Western Europe, so we can expect to see one or two of those.
+However most years a number of regular scarce migrants can be found, these include: Yellow-browed, Melodious and Barred Warblers, Richard's and Tawny Pipits, Common Rosefinch, Eurasian Wryneck, Red-backed Shrike, Greater Short-toed Lark, Firecrest, Red-breasted Flycatcher, Spotted Crake and Jack Snipe.
+During 2018 western Europe experienced an 'irruption' of Rose-coloured Starlings and right on cue a few turned up on Scilly.

-For your information these are the major sightings between Sept 27th and Oct 5th 2017:
+For your information these are the main sightings seen on Scilly during September and October 2020:

 As the price includes trips from St Marys to the three or four other inhabited islands and a pelagic you can be assured that we will attempt to see the majority of birds that turn up.